SquareBracketAssociates/Booklet-AdvancedMicroProjects/index.md

 ## Introduction

 This book is a collection of design exercises at different levels of guidance and difficulties.
-- The first part is going of the basics and can be skipped if you know object-oriented basics.
+- The first part starts presenting the basics and can be skipped if you know object-oriented basics.
 - The second part proposes several little projects to exercise double dispatch, command and visitor patterns.
 - The third part proposes some unguided extensions to the previous projects.
 - The fourth part presents some games.